WhiteMagic2014/tts-edge-java/README.md

 ### 1.2.5

 - Optimize: Setting the parameter `isRateLimited` to true can resolve rate limiting issues in certain regions.
+- Thanks to user [PoliceZ](https://github.com/PoliceZ), the answer in the [issue](https://github.com/Mai-Onsyn/VeloVoice/issues/9) was helpful to me.

 ### 1.2.4